Adult Swim/Program Listing

 Battle Hi Concept being developed by mc chris.

-Black Diamond "Anime blaxploitation" by the creators of The Boondocks.
+Black Dynamite "Anime blaxploitation" by the creators of The Boondocks.

 Eagleheart Produced by Conan O'Brien and inspired by Walker, Texas Ranger.
 Will also include some talent from The Colbert Report.